-This FAQ aims to complete the tutorial already proposed on the Debian wiki and clear the issues that have not been addressed.
+This article will show you how to install a printer on Debian and complete the tutorial already proposed on the Debian wiki page, clearing up any issues that have not been addressed.

 -cups is the printing system usually used on Unix.

 -You can use apt-get instead of aptitude if you prefer.

 If you are running KDE, you should also install:

 - The skanlite package can be replaced with another scanning tool such as xsane (skanlite is scanning tool for KDE).

 - The system-config-printer package is also specific to KDE (it enriches the features of the Control Panel and displays an applet near the clock).

 If you are using an HP printer, install the following:

 aptitude install hplip printer-driver-hpijs